Find Affordable College Courses

 Communication & Journalism Student Demographics at Southwest Minnesota State University

-Take a look at the following statistics related to the make-up of the communication and journalism majors at Southwest Minnesota State University.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at Southwest Minnesota State University.

 Southwest Minnesota State University Communication & Journalism Bachelor’s Program

-Of the 5 students who earned a bachelor's degree in Communication & Journalism from Southwest Minnesota State University in 2020-2021, 40% were men and 60% were women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at Southwest Minnesota State University since its program graduates 4% more men than average.
+For the most recent academic year available, 42% of communication & journalism bachelor's degrees went to men and 58% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at Southwest Minnesota State University since its program graduates 6% more men than average.

 undefined

-The following table and chart show the race/ethnicity for students who recently graduated from Southwest Minnesota State University with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from Southwest Minnesota State University with a bachelor's in communication & journalism.

 undefined